khdour17/cypress-demoqa-tests/README.md

 # Cypress DemoQA Tests

 This repository contains end-to-end test automation for the [DemoQA](https://demoqa.com/) website using Cypress.
-The project focuses on testing the **Check Box** component with a clean structure, modular helpers, and Cypress best practices.
+Covers multiple pages and components including Forms, Check Boxes,
+    Web Tables, Buttons, Alerts, and Widgets.
+Uses a modular structure, reusable helpers, and best practices for maintainable and scalable tests.

 ## 📁 Project Structure: